David G. Hartwell: Career

 Hartwell started out as a book review editor for the rock music magazine Crawdaddy!, founded by Paul Williams in 1966, and published through the 1970s.
 In 1968, Hartwell, along with Williams, Chester Anderson, and Joel Hack, co-founded Entwhistle Books, which published novels by Tom Carson, Philip K. Dick, and others, and nonfiction by Williams.

 Hartwell worked for Signet (1971–1973), Berkley Putnam (1973–1978) and Pocket Books, where he founded the Timescape imprint (1980–1985) and created the Pocket Books Star Trek publishing line.
 From 1984 until his death he worked for Tor Books, where he spearheaded Tor's Canadian publishing initiative at CAN-CON in Ottawa, and was also influential in bringing many Australian writers to the US market.
 Since 1995, his title at Tor/Forge Books was "Senior Editor".

-Hartwell also ran his own small press, Dragon Press, which was founded in 1973 as a partnership, and published at least three early books of science fiction criticism by Samuel R. Delany — The Jewel-Hinged Jaw (1977), Starboard Wine (1978), and The American Shore (1977), before they were taken over by Berkley Books and eventually by Wesleyan University Press.
+Hartwell also ran his own small press, Dragon Press, which was founded in 1973 as a partnership, and published three early books on science fiction criticism by Samuel R. Delany — The Jewel-Hinged Jaw (1977), Starboard Wine (1978), and The American Shore (1977), before the first was taken over by Berkley Books and eventually all three by Wesleyan University Press.
 In 1988, via Dragon Press (with Hartwell now as sole proprietor), he established The New York Review of Science Fiction, where he served as reviews editor.

-In 1977, Hartwell edited the short-lived Cosmos Science Fiction and Fantasy magazine for the newly-formed Baronet publishing.
+In 1977, Hartwell edited the short-lived Cosmos Science Fiction and Fantasy Magazine magazine for the newly-formed Baronet publishing.
 Cosmos is remembered as "a fine magazine, providing a good range of quality fiction" in an attractive package, but poor sales for the rest of the publisher's magazine line forced its cancellation after only four issues.
 The Encyclopedia of Science Fiction (3rd ed.) described it as "a sophisticated mixture of sf and fantasy in an elegant format which included full-colour interior illustration".

 Hartwell chaired the board of directors of the World Fantasy Convention and, with Gordon Van Gelder, was the administrator of the Philip K. Dick Award.
 Hartwell edited numerous anthologies, and published a number of critical essays on science fiction and fantasy.